-The investment we are requesting would create wide-ranging benefits: mitigating the worst socio-economic impacts of COVID, getting 55,000 people in work or training, helping 25,000 businesses to adapt and innovate, and accelerating key strategic objectives like decarbonisation.
-Details and costing for each action to help our people, employers and places are set out below1.
+The investment we are requesting would create wide-ranging benefits: mitigating the worst socioeconomic impacts of COVID-19, getting 55,000 people in work or training, helping 25,000 businesses to adapt and innovate, and accelerating key strategic objectives like decarbonisation.
+Details and costing for each action to help local people, employers and places are set out in this plan1.
 To achieve this ambitious vision, we require £1.72bn of investment.
 We will invest our own funds as part of this, but further support is needed.